crcdng/smart_contract_101_archetype/Readme.md

 }
 ```

 This smart contract here is for learning - all it does is to add and subtract two numbers.
-However, its basic structure helps to understand more complicated contract.
+Its basic structure helps us understanding more complicated contracts.

 First we tell Archetype the name of the contract: my_first_contract.
 Then we define a variable called `store` of type integer that will keep the current value.
 This is followed by the three functions that are the entry points of the contract.
 One adds‚ value to `store`, one subtracts from it and one resets `store` to 0.